Visit Facebook or YouTube for a variety of Spotlight Talks, Book Talks, Tours, and Hands-On History sessions.

 December 4 through May 23, 2021 -- New Exhibit: The Power of Play

 The toys in this exhibit may be familiar or foreign, but the joy of time spent playing is something we can all remember fondly.
 The vintage toys on display are from the Museum's collection and from private collectors.
 The exhibit is open free during the Museum's open hours.

 The eighth annual Osbourn High School art exhibit will feature the works of students at Osbourn High School.
 A variety of mediums including painting, drawing, photos and sculpture are included in this student show.

 Past Program: Front Porch Talk with the founder of the Slave Dwelling Project

 Empowering Descendant Voices Virtual Conversation

-Mr. Joe McGill, Founder of the Slave Dwelling Project, will discuss the movement that is inspiring people across the country to confront the history of American slavery and its legacy.
+Mr. Joe McGill, Founder of the Slave Dwelling Project, discussed the movement that is inspiring people across the country to confront the history of American slavery and its legacy.
 Since 2010, members of the Slave Dwelling Project have conducted sleepovers and educational programs at historic sites in 25 states and the District of Columbia.
-This series honors the 80 enslaved people who once lived and worked at Liberia House.
-Reservations and masks are required, tickets are limited, and social distancing guidelines will be followed.
-This program will also be streamed live on Facebook.

-- At 12:30 PM join a Zoom conversation with Joe McGill and Linneall Naylor, descendant of an enslaved family at Liberia House.
-Register at least 24 hours in advance to receive instructions on how to join the Zoom.
+Watch the Zoom conversation with Joe McGill and Linneall Naylor, descendant of an enslaved family at Liberia House, and the Front Porch Conversation.